CarefreeHarp/CarefreeHarp/README.md

 ## 📚 Featured Repositories

-- **SistemasOperativos** — exercises, challenges, and a lab on matrix multiplication with performance measurement and a foundation for concurrency using pthreads.
+- **SistemasOperativos** — Coded in C, looking for performance measurement and a foundation for concurrency using pthreads.
-- **Banking-Customer-Management-System** — project oriented towards systems, databases, and object-oriented design.
+- **Property-Rental-System-DB** — SQL based project, including table normalization and good practices of design
-- Other work in C++, SQL, and modular programming.
+- **UsageOfSomeDataStructures** — Coded in C++, applying usage of linear data structures, trees and graphs

 ---

 ## 🚀 Skills

-- **Languages:** C, C++
+- **Languages:** C, C++, Java, SQL and Python
-- **Tools:** gcc, Makefile, memory management, performance measurement
+- **Tools:** gcc, Makefile, Memory management, Performance measurement
 - **Interests:** concurrency, parallelism, optimization, systems close to hardware (sensors, processes, memory)

 ---

 ## 🌍 About Me

-- 📍 Based in Bogotá, Colombia
+- 📍 I'm in Bogotá, Colombia
-- 🎓 Studying Systems Engineering at Pontificia Universidad Javeriana
+- 🎓 Studying Systems Engineering at Pontificial Xaverian University
-- 📈 Always learning and looking for new challenges to grow as a developer
+- 📈 Always learning and looking for new challenges to grow as an engineer

 ---